v5ma/selfawarenetworks/README.md

 The Self Aware Networks Institute.
 TradeMark 2021.
 All Rights Reserved.
 The Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.
 Copyright & Trademark 2022

-I made this video as a sort of disclaimer about my notes https://youtu.be/zxsrHZeNgKQ I wanted to prepare people to realize that these notes are not the book and they need a lot of work but the some of the content in these published notes is intended to be the meat and bones of the finished book.
+I made this video as a sort of disclaimer about my notes https://youtu.be/zxsrHZeNgKQ I wanted to prepare people to realize that these notes are not the book and they need a lot of work but some of the content in these published notes is intended to be the meat and bones of the finished book.

-In retrospect this a real neurohackers journal, not the whole journal, a selection of my journal over the years, believe it or not there is a lot more work that I have done that I still need to add to this github (as of June 17th 2022)
+In retrospect this a real neuro hackers journal, not the whole journal, a selection of my journal over the years, believe it or not there is a lot more work that I have done that I still need to add to this github (as of June 17th 2022)

 The original files I uploaded & hosted on github.com/v5ma including the text and other types of files are the copyright of Micah Blumberg, they contain trademarks belonging to Micah Samuel Blumberg.